jpvosloo/JPVPersonalWebsite/_posts/2020-01-01-Github project pages base url.md

 permalink: /posts/Howto_Github_Project_Pages_Baseurl
 ---

-#How to setup baseurl for Github project pages.

 A solution for the standard URL for GitHub Pages (username.github.io/project-name/).
 Here's what to do:

 In _config.yml, set the baseurl option to /project-name -- note the leading slash and the absence of a trailing slash.